 This is a necessary info to understand how many people lived in the town in the past.

 To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Decollatura.
 As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Decollatura archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Catanzaro province are:

 Aiello, Bianco, Caruso, Cimino, Colosimo, Cosentino, Critelli, Curcio, De Fazio, Donato, Falvo, Fazio, Folino, Gallo, Gentile, Gigliotti, Grande, Greco, Gualtieri, Leone, Mancuso, Marino, Mastroianni, Mazza, Mazzei, Mercuri, Molinaro, Muraca, Nistico, Paone, Paonessa, Perri, Procopio, Pugliese, Ranieri, Rocca, Rotella, Rotundo, Russo, Sacco, Scalise, Sestito, Talarico, Torchia, Trapasso, Vaccaro, Vescio, Viscomi.

-If your research is in a dead end and you need professional help from our local Italian genealogists write to firstname.lastname@example.org our expert in Decollatura area will study your request and we will reply to you with a research plan and a quote.
+Our expert in Decollatura area will study your request and will reply to you with a plan and a quote for your family research.

 Here below you can read the messages received from other visitors in Decollatura forum: